allydunham/aa_subtypes/docs/subtype_descriptions.md

 * ADRB2 - 170 & 179 are surface positions on the extracellular domain, 65 is directed at the base of a transmembrane helix, 250 is internal in the intracellular domain and 243 is on its surface
 * GAL4 - 9 is near the backbone of the bound DNA
 * SUMO1 - 4 & 29 are surface positions
-* TPK1 - 9 is in the PYI binding pocket and near an Mg ion, 166 is accessible bu directed inwards at a hydrophobic helix (it h-bonds to a threonine)
+* TPK1 - 9 is in the PYI binding pocket and near an Mg ion, 166 is accessible but directed inwards at a hydrophobic helix (it h-bonds to a threonine)

 ### Q5